HRAS: Function

 GTPase HRas is involved in regulating cell division in response to growth factor stimulation.
 Growth factors act by binding cell surface receptors that span the cell's plasma membrane.
-Once activated, receptors stimulate signal transduction events in the cytoplasm, a process by which proteins and second messengers relay signals from outside the cell to the cell nucleus and instructs the cell to grow or divide.
-The HRAS protein is a GTPase and is an early player in many signal transduction pathways and is usually associated with cell membranes due to the presence of an isoprenyl group on its C-terminus.
-HRAS acts as a molecular on/off switch, once it is turned on it recruits and activates proteins necessary for the propagation of the receptor's signal, such as c-Raf and PI 3-kinase.
+Once activated, receptors stimulate signal transduction events in the cytoplasm, a process in which proteins and second messengers relay signals from outside the cell to the cell nucleus and instruct the cell to grow or divide.
+The HRAS protein is a GTPase that acts early in many signal transduction pathways and is usually associated with cell membranes due to the presence of an isoprenyl group on its C-terminus.
+HRAS acts as a molecular on/off switch.
+Once it is turned on, it recruits and activates proteins necessary for the propagation of the receptor's signal, such as c-Raf and PI 3-kinase.
 HRAS binds to GTP in the active state and possesses an intrinsic enzymatic activity that cleaves the terminal phosphate of this nucleotide converting it to GDP.
 Upon conversion of GTP to GDP, HRAS is turned off.
-The rate of conversion is usually slow but can be sped up dramatically by an accessory protein of the GTPase activating protein (GAP) class, for example RasGAP.
-In turn HRAS can bind to proteins of the Guanine Nucleotide Exchange Factor (GEF) class, for example SOS1, which forces the release of bound nucleotide.
+The rate of conversion is usually slow but can be sped up dramatically by a GTPase-activating protein (GAP) class (for example, RasGAP).
+HRAS can in turn bind to proteins of the guanine nucleotide exchange factor (GEF) class (for example SOS1), which forces the release of bound nucleotide.
 Subsequently, GTP present in the cytosol binds and HRAS-GTP dissociates from the GEF, resulting in HRAS activation.

 HRAS is in the Ras family, which also includes two other proto-oncogenes: KRAS and NRAS.
 These proteins all are regulated in the same manner and appear to differ largely in their sites of action within the cell.